beothorn/devcommands/README.md

 # Dev commands

-Loads some usefull functions on a global devcmd
+A browser extension that loads some usefull functions on a global devcmd.